 5. Bring Changes in the Meeting Culture

-Meetings can be a great source of stress, anxiety and restlessness for employees.
-Organizations should aim to increase the productivity of internal meetings by making them shorter, time-bound, agenda-driven and limited only to participants who can add value to the meeting.
+Additionally, meetings can be a great source of stress, anxiety and restlessness for employees.
+Therefore, organizations should aim to increase the productivity of internal meetings by making them shorter, time-bound, agenda-driven and limited only to participants who can add value to the meeting.

-Managers and team leaders can be coached to manage meetings effectively and turn them into ideal forums to practice mindfulness.
+Hence, organizations should ensure that managers and team leaders are coached to manage meetings effectively and turn them into ideal forums to practice mindfulness.

 Mindfulness at work is an effective way to create a low stress, highly productive and positive work environment.
-Given its benefits, organizations need to effectively promote its practice among the workforce.
+Hence, organizations need to effectively promote its practice among the workforce.